CPOMUCL/GPSat/README.md

 ## TODO (UPDATE THESE!):
 - [ ] Update this README.md file, point to examples
-- [ ] Separate out OI on individual grid from the full class
+- [ ] used argparse to read in configuration files / parameters to scripts instead of sys.argv
-- [ ] Allowable output types.
+- [X] Allowable output types.
 How to save and load hyperparameters/variational parameters (individual?).
 Best database?
 - [ ] Examples: sea ice, ocean elevation, simulated data
 - [ ] Complete unit testing (pytests).
 - [ ] Specify which gpytorch version should be used.